adithyachan/cs536-quiche-project/README.md

 TODO: details for fairness, right now just dev notes Run both servers then ```python3 ./client/fairness-runner.py --quic-conns 3 --tcp-conns 3 --bandwidth 1000```, all 3 paramaters have defaults too

+## Results
+You can view our results data in the `results` folder.
+Additionally, the `viz.ipynb` notebook is provided for recreating or modifying our analysis should you choose to do so.

+Overall, we found that HTTPS2/TCP beat HTTPS3/QUIC when using the QUICHE server implementation.
+An interesting anomoly we observed was that the quiche server consistently used only one-third of the given bandwidth, which would largely explain why it failed to keep up with even a simple HTTP server.

+Additionally, our methodology, running these experiments through a docker container, simplifies the setup and build process, which we believe gives us a signficant edge over current methodologies using the Chromium QUIC build which takes hours to complete.

+## Future Work
+We believe there is a lot of room for future work.
+In particiular, determining the root cause as to why the quiche server perfomed so poorly compared to the Chromium quic server.
+Additionally, given quiche can integrate directly with cURL and NGINX, these could be used to benchmark performance to provide insight into whether this problem is isolated to the default quiche server or the entire Rust implementation.